ethyca/fides/docs/fidesops/docs/development/overview.md

 ---

-Thanks for contributing to Fidesops!
+Thanks for contributing to fidesops!
 This section of the docs is designed to help you become familiar with how we work, the standards we apply, and how to ensure your contribution is successful.

 If you're stuck, don't be shy about asking for help [on GitHub](https://github.com/ethyca/fidesops/issues).

-## Getting Started with Fidesops in Docker
+## Getting started with fidesops in Docker

-The recommended way to run Fidesops is to launch it with Docker and Docker Compose. `Make` commands wrap docker-compose commands to give you different functionality.
+The recommended way to run fidesops is to launch it with Docker and Docker Compose. `Make` commands wrap docker-compose commands to give you different functionality.

 ### System Requirements